rebelsky/csc301-new/pages/syllabus.md

 + You are encouraged to collaborate with your peers on most work.
   You may also consult the course staff as well as other people and external resources.
   In all cases, you (or your group in the case of group work) should independently write up your solutions and cite all the resources you used in authoring your work.
-+ You may only discuss learning assessments and quizzes with the course staff.
++ You may only discuss exams and quizzes with the course staff.
   When completing examinations and quizzes, you may only consult the course website, the textbook, and the ntoes  you have taken.
   You may not collaborate with peers, consult external resources beyond the ones mentioned above, or share information about these assignments with others.